-Scott is the Head of Natural Resources Team in London and works exclusively in the sector.
-He specialises in advising international oil and gas and mining companies from private companies with early stage exploration assets to large multi-national listed on the world’s main exchanges.
-Scott has over nineteen years of experience in advising fast growing clients from both the London and New York offices of BDO.
-He is a ‘hands on partner’ who recognises the need to develop a full understanding of his clients business in order to provide practical, commercial advice that is tailored to the client’s needs and strategy.
+Scott is the Head of Audit and Assurance at BDO and also a member of the firm’s Leadership Team and their Risk Committee.
+As well as leading the audit and assurance practice nationally, he specialises in the Natural Resources sector, acting for more than thirty AIM and fully listed companies both in the UK and internationally.
+Scott has considerable experience in advising fast growing clients from both the London and New York offices of BDO.
+He is a ‘hands on partner’ who recognises the need to develop a full understanding of his clients businesses in order to provide practical, commercial advice that is tailored to their needs.

 Financial Services strategic and marketing professional consultant with over 30 years senior experience.